ChristianQueinnec/CodeGradXagent/README.md

 - `3-jobStudentReport.html` an HTML translation of the grading report.
   You may prefer to run your own translation (this one is not very good).
+- `4-jobProblemReport.xml` is intended for authors of exercises and contains information related to the bad behavior of the exercise.
+  The most common errors are that the output of the exercise is invalid with respect to the XML grammar or some grading script is erroneous.

 #### Time management